-The value of Shotley Bridge leasehold residential property falls as the lease term becomes shorter and this will have an impact on its saleability.
-The cost of a lease extension can escalate substantially once the remaining term is less than eighty years
+The market value of Shotley Bridge leasehold residential property falls as the lease term becomes shorter and this will have an impact on its saleability.
+The expense of extending the lease can escalate significantly once the unexpired lease term is below than 80 years

 | Lender | Requirement |